flancia-coop/doc.anagora.org/social-coop-tech-group.md

     -
 - Notes to future selves
     - Mastodon update (thank you Akshay!)
+        - Will be done tomorrow around 3pm CET / 1pm UTC
         - Patchset should be small, no migration needed
+        - #mastoadmin is a good hashtag to follow
     - join.social.coop update (thank you Ed!)
     - Issues raised from CWG
         - TWG should choose an emissary to the [[organizing circle]], mechanism up to us.